MEGA65/open-roms/CONFIG.md

 ### `CONFIG_MEMORY_MODEL_60K`

 Uses RAM under BASIC, I/O and KERNAL, takes over `$C000`-`$CFFF` area requires special helper routines installed in `$2A7`-`$2FF` area (normally unused and free for the user).
-Gives the most free memory for BASIC programs, but it's the slowest and the least compatible model.
+Gives the most free memory for BASIC programs, but it's the slowest (for example, forces disabling optimized LOAD loop for JiffyDOS) and the least compatible model.

-Comparing to standard memoryy model, it needs about 180 bytes in BASIC segment and 80 bytes in KERNAL segment - at the moment of doing the test, these values are expected to change often.
+Comparing to standard memory model, it needs about 180 bytes in BASIC segment and 80 bytes in KERNAL segment - at the moment of doing the test, these values are expected to change often.

 ## I/O devices